HarperDB/documentation/docs/deployments/configuration.md

 # Force authentication and specific logging for compliance
 export HARPER_SET_CONFIG='{"authentication":{"enabled":true},"logging":{"level":"error","stdStreams":true}}'

-# Start Harper
+# Install and start Harper
-npm start
+npm install -g harperdb
+harperdb

 # Any attempt to change these values in harperdb-config.yaml will be
 # overridden on the next restart.
 The SET_CONFIG values always win.